Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 voltage level of the channel 2 to 500 mV. oscilloscope_trigger_low_level('CH2') returns the current low trigger voltage level of the channel 2.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the low trigger voltage level voltage of one of the channels of the oscilloscope.
-If there is a second argument this will be set as a new low trigger voltage level.
+If there is a second argument it will be set as a new low trigger voltage level.
 If there is no second argument the current low trigger voltage level for the specified channel is returned.<br/>
 For Tektronix 4000 Series also presets 'ECL' and 'TTL' can be used as the first argument.
 ECL sets the threshold level to a preset ECL high level of -1.3 V. TTL sets the threshold level to a preset TTL high level of 1.4 V.<br/>
 ### oscilloscope_command(command)
 ```python3